-City of Santee Zoning Ordinance: To facilitate the type of development consistent with the Zoning Ordinance, the proposed project includes a zone change from Planned Development (PD) to Specific Plan (SP), which would amend the Santee Zoning District Map and Zoning Ordinance as part of the proposed project to designate the property as Specific Plan (SP) and allow zoning to be administered through the Fanita Ranch Specific Plan.
-The Fanita Ranch Specific Plan provides a unique set of development standards that allow for creative housing types and use configurations not currently addressed in the City's existing Zoning Ordinance.
-The proposed project would include detailed zoning standards and design guidelines intended to facilitate the creation of new and innovative housing types and configurations, walkability, and housing attainability by creating greater efficiency and addressing the diverse range of incomes, lifestyles, special needs, and household types in Santee and the greater San Diego County region.
+City of Santee Zoning Ordinance: The proposed project promotes the Planned Development (PD) designation because it provides a unique development that includes creative housing types and use configurations not currently addressed in the City's existing Zoning Ordinance.
+The proposed project would include detailed development standards and design guidelines intended to facilitate the creation of new and innovative housing types and configurations, walkability, and housing attainability by creating greater efficiency and addressing the diverse range of incomes, lifestyles, special needs, and household types in Santee and the greater San Diego County region.
 Therefore, the proposed project would be consistent with the City's Zoning Ordinance upon project approval.